Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 Due to the setup of the training session, it is easy to classify each heartbeat.
 A global time counter keeps track of the absolute time passed since the start of recording, which makes it easy to classify each stage of the session:

- - the resting stage is classified as "resting" (class 0)
+ - The resting stage is classified as "resting" (class 0).
- - the active stages are classified as "active" (class 1)
+ - The active stages are classified as "active" (class 1).
- - the recovery stages are classified as "recovery" (class 2)
+ - The recovery stages are classified as "recovery" (class 2).

 ## Subject Variables for the regression task